semoog/quiz/README.md

 ### Create the template

 ####

 Create a file called `multipleChoiceTmpl.html` and move your multiple choice html code inside it (from questionDetailView).
+Leave the ng-if on qType, and only move the contents.

-Create a directive file called `multipleChoiceDirective.js` and setup a directive using the above file as its templateUrl.
+Create a directive file called `multipleChoiceDirective.js` (in the partials folder) and setup a directive, using the above file as its templateUrl.

 Go back into questionDetailView and add your multipleChoiceDirective into the html